aytugonan/aytugonan.github.io/_pages/publications.md

 # International Journal Papers (Indexed in SCI, SCI-Expanded, or SSCI)

 * Celikten, T., & Onan, A. (2025).
-Ensemble Topic Modeling through Rank-Based Aggregation and LLMs: An Approach for AI and Human-Generated Scientific Texts.
+Topic Modeling through Rank-Based Aggregation and LLMs: An Approach for AI and Human-Generated Scientific Texts.
 Knowledge-Based Systems.
 * Yildiz-Durak, H., Egin, F., & Onan, A. (2025).
 A comparison of human-written versus AI-generated text in discussions at educational settings: Investigating features for ChatGPT, Gemini and BingAI.
 European Journal of Education.
 * Egin, F., Onan, A., & Yildiz-Durak, H. (2025).
 Let's Talk about EdTech!
 A Topic modeling analysis of AI Tools and Preservice Teachers' Perspectives.
 European Journal of Education.
 * Çaylı, Ö., Kılıç, V., Onan, A., & Wang, W. (2024).
 Multi-layer Gated Recurrent Unit based Recurrent Neural Network for Image Captioning.
 International Journal of Pattern Recognition and Artificial Intelligence.